HachiJiang/Image-Dataset-Generator/README.md

 ### How to Package an App
 1. open command window and cd to folder "Image-Dataset-Generator"
-2. run 'npm packag-mac' or 'package-win'.
+2. run 'npm run package-mac' or 'package-win'.
 Please refer to [Using Electron-Packager To Package an Electron App](http://mylifeforthecode.com/using-electron-packager-to-package-an-electron-app/) if you meet any problem.

 ### How to Use:
 1. page structure